redbear/Duo/README.md

 1. System stop function with user firmware runs BLE in firmware v0.2.1

-	Symptom: when the user-partion firmware compiled with BLE library, during the runtime, if you want to do WiFi provisioning again (i.e. press USER button for 3 seconds), the Duo will stop working.
+	Symptom: when the user-partion firmware compiled with BLE library, during the runtime, if you want to do WiFi provisioning again (i.e. press SETUP button for 3 seconds), the Duo will stop working.

 	Workaround: enter to the bootloader with white LED flashing, then it will load the factory reset firmware from the external memory to the user partition, clear the WiFi settings and reset to run the WiFi provisioning itself.
 After that, you need to reload your own user firmware again.